 Based on your blood test results, our medical professionals will advise you on simple lifestyle changes you can make to stabilise these key health markers and reduce your risk of preventable disease.
 Put yourself first and take control of your health with this simple blood test.

-This hormone analysis includes an oestrogen, testosterone and progesterone test, as well as an LH, FSH and prolactin test.
+This hormone analysis includes an oestrogen, testosterone and progesterone test, as well as an LH and FSH test.
 These sex hormones (in conjunction with adrenal and thyroid hormones) exert powerful effects on the body.
 Knowing the function and levels of these hormones is a positive step in creating hormone balance and achieving wellbeing.

 Too much oestradiol (oestrogen) is linked to acne, constipation, loss of sex drive, depression, weight gain, PMS, period pain, and thyroid dysfunction.
 The effects of low oestradiol are evident in menopause and include mood swings, vaginal dryness, hot flashes, night sweats and osteoporosis.